ikjordan/picozx81/README.md

 ### F1 - Reset
 Hard resets the emulator.
 It is equivalent to removing and reconnecting the power
 ### F2 - Load Menu
 A menu displaying directories and files that can be loaded is displayed, using the ZX81 font.
 The display can be navigated using the up, down and enter keys.
 The 7 key also generates "up" and the 6 key also generates "down".
-Any sound that is playing is paused
+Any sound that is playing is paused.

+For directories with a large number of files it is possible to move to the next page of files by using the right or 8 key.
+To move to the previous page of files use the left or 5 key.

 + Press enter whilst a directory entry is selected to move to that directory
 + Press enter when a file is selected to load that file